Workflow definition language

 Workflows are constructed as a sequence of stages.
 Each stage must run in sequence, however steps within a stage can run either independently of each other, in a loop or in batches (fan-out/fan-in).

-condition will only run if the condition evaluates to True.
+Stages with a "when" condition will only run if the condition evaluates to True.
 The condition must follow Jinja syntax.

 [